Machine Explanations and Human Understanding: Introduction

-To enable a rigorous discussion of how machine explanations can shape human understanding, we develop a theoretical framework with adapted causal diagrams.
-Causal diagrams help us reason formally about the core concepts as statistical variables and their approximations that people develop for human understanding.
-Focusing on local human understanding of \foundation variables, we define a base diagram where there are no clear relations between human understanding of \foundation variables.
-Depending upon what is shown to the person (e.g., the model's prediction on an instance), different causal relationships emerge among the core variables and their human approximations.
-To formalize this intuition, we introduce a graph operator, \given, that articulates how assumptions/interventions (henceforth conditions) shape human understanding.
-We consider two conditions: 1) whether a person has the perfect knowledge of the task and 2) whether machine predicted labels are revealed.
-Going through these conditions yields a decision tree that describes different scenarios for human-AI decision-making~\cite{lai2021towards}.
-We then incorporate machine explanations in the framework to vet the utility of explanations in improving human understanding.
-Our causal diagrams reveal the critical role of {\em task-specific} human intuitions in effectively making sense of explanations, providing some light on the mixed findings of behavioral research for different human-AI tasks.
-We first point out that existing explanations are all derived from \decisionboundary.
-Although explanations can potentially improve human understanding of \decisionboundary, they cannot improve human understanding of \taskboundary or \errorboundary without assumptions about task-specific intuitions.
-In other words, {\em complementary performance (i.e., human+AI > human \& human+AI > AI) is impossible without assumptions about task-specific human intuitions}.
+We then incorporate machine explanations in the framework to vet the utility of explanations in improving human understanding (\secref{sec:explanations}).
+Our causal diagrams reveal the critical role of {\em task-specific} human intuitions\footnote{For example, which feature is important for the decision; see full definition in \secref{subsec:human_approximation}.} in effectively making sense of explanations, and shed light on the mixed findings of empirical research on explanations.
+We first point out that existing explanations are mostly derived from \decisionboundary.
+Although explanations can potentially improve human understanding of \decisionboundary, they \textit{cannot} improve human understanding of \taskboundary or \errorboundary without assumptions about task-specific intuitions.
+In other words, {\em complementary performance (i.e., human+AI > human; human+AI > AI) is impossible without assumptions about task-specific human intuitions}.
 To achieve complementary performance, we articulate possible ways that human intuitions can work together with explanations.
-For instance, human intuitions about the relevance of features (e.g., education is more important than age in predicting a person's income) can be critical in detecting \errorboundary (e.g., age is highlighted as the important feature instead of education).
-Finally, we apply our framework to empirically validate the importance of human intuitions through human-subject studies.
-To allow for full control of human intuitions, we use a Wizard-of-Oz setup~\cite{dahlback1993wizard}.
-Our experimental results show: 1) when we remove human intuitions by anonymizing all features, humans are more likely to agree with predicted labels compared to the regular condition without anonymizing features; 2) in the regular condition, participants are more likely to agree with the predicted label when the explanation is consistent with human intuitions.